andrewmurraydavid/andrewmurraydavid/README.md

 ---

 ### Let's get in touch:
-- Email: andrewmurraydavid@gmail.com
+- Shoot me an email
-- Discord: andrewmurraydavid#4505
+- Find me on discord: andrewmurraydavid#4505

 <!--
 **andrewmurraydavid/andrewmurraydavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.